Six biases working against you and what you can do about them

 Many of us think we are great salespeople and our prospects will listen and understand the pearls of wisdom that come from our mouths.
 Foolishly we think that’s all we need to make the sale.
 Unfortunately, that‘s not likely the case.
 Your prospect gets information from many more places than directly from you.
 It inundates them from direct contact with vendors, review of online support discussion forums, LinkedIn groups, and reports from analyst groups such as Gartner and Forrester.
 Then, they process and filter all that information through their own set of biases.

 I couldn’t find much written about behavioral economics applied to selling.
-In my mind, though, I think it has major applicability.
-At its core, selling and buying is about decision-making and that’s what the field of behavioral economics is all about, making decisions.
-As a word of clarification you might wonder why we use the word is used.
-It is because much of the research pertains to how people make decisions about money.
-But the research applies as much to general decision-making as to the world of sales and why people buy.
+In my mind, though, I think it has major applicability because, at its core, buying is about decision-making and that’s what the field of behavioral economics is all about, how people make decisions.
+As a word of clarification you might wonder why the word “economics” is used.
+It is because much of the research pertains to how people make decisions regarding money.
+But the research applies as much to general decision-making and is highly relevant to the world of sales.

 First, it affects how we accept and put information into our brain.
 It’s a filter through which everyone (us as sellers and them as buyers) view and interpret the world.
 For example, our brains interpret ground beef as 90% lean much differently than 10% fat even though they are factually equivalent.
 Similarly, we hear “we need to move into the enterprise space” and quickly apply our own understanding of what that means.
 How things are presented to us and the filters we use affect us a lot.
 Stereotypes also affect us.
 We see someone driving a Ferrari and we think “Wow, he must be really rich.”
 Many times our bias turns out to be correct (the average income of a Ferrari owner exceeds a million dollars, and 90% are male).
 Stereotypes help us use simple rules in a complicated world.